SethNute/copyofschoolproject/README.md

 - Users data must be secure (usernames and passwords)
 - Song playlist should buffer smoothly for >90% of users
 - Song playback should be concurrent across all tuned in users
+- Chat is updated as messages come in